apache/hudi/website/blog/2021-08-18-virtual-keys.md

 Apache Hudi helps you build and manage data lakes with different table types, config knobs to cater to everyone's need.
 Hudi adds metadata to each record like the record key, partition path, commit time etc. This serves multiple purposes.
 This assist in avoiding re-computing the record key, partition path during merges, compaction and other table operations and also assists in supporting incremental queries.
-But we are hearing to lot of use-cases of data lakes being used for immutable data with no updates and occasional deletes.
-So, Hudi is adding Virtual keys support to cater to such needs of immutable data.
+But one of the repeated asks from the community is to leverage existing fields and not to add additional meta fields.
+So, Hudi is adding Virtual keys support to cater to such needs.

-# Data lakes for immutable data
+# Virtual key support
 Hudi now supports Virtual keys, where Hudi meta fields can be computed on demand from existing user fields for all records.
 In regular path, these are computed once and stored as per record metadata and re-used during various operations like merging incoming records to those in storage, compaction, etc. Hudi also stores commit time at record level to support incremental queries.
-If one's use-case is mostly immutable data with just occasional deletes/updates, Hudi's Virutal key support will come in handy as it reduces the storage overhead due to these per record metadata.
+If one does not need incremental support, they can start leverageing Hudi's Virutal key support and still go about using Hudi to build and manage their data lake to reduce the storage overhead due to per record metadata.

 ## Configurations
 Virtual keys can be enabled for a given table using the below config.
 When disabled,